evanm4183/BetNFL/README.md

 - Three unique user experiences:
   - Bettors can select a game and place bets based off the odds given by the sportsbooks
-  - Sportsbook can set odds on games that will be displayed to all users registered as bettors
+  - Sportsbook can set and adjust odds on games.
+These odds will be displayed to bettors for them to place bets.
   - Admins control site wide data (such as the scores of the games and the current week of games to display) and process bets once the games have been played
 - Home page that displays all of the games for the current week in the NFL
 - Automatic bet processing feature.
 An admin simply has to press a button and all the bets will be processed among all sportsbooks and bettors for a game.